 8 Reasons to Mediate Your Divorce

 Experiencing a divorce is an incredibly difficult time in anyone’s life.
 The entire process can take many months (or even years) and takes a significant emotional toll on everyone involved.
 Litigation is costly, and the longer the ordeal takes, the more stressful, expensive, and harrowing divorce becomes.
-That’s where divorce mediation comes in as an alternative.
+Even more ideally couples will engage in premarital financial mediation That’s where divorce mediation comes in as an alternative.
 Mediation is less expensive, less public (in fact it’s confidential and private) and, more amiable, and most sessions result in a mutually agreeable resolution for both parties.
 Take a look at some of the proven benefits of divorce mediation.

 - Mediation is much less expensive than a court trial or a series of hearings.